ringo/ringojs/README.txt

-ATTENTION: RingoJS was formerly known as RingoJS.
+ATTENTION: RingoJS was formerly known as Helma NG.
 We are currently in the process of renaming to RingoJS, so please bear with us while occasional "Helma" references keep popping up.